 To really learn how to use wikis best, you’ll need to jump in and start collaborating.
 Once you do, or if you have, please share any other concerns you or your colleagues may have about using this powerful collaboration tool.
 If there are, please share in the comments and I’ll do my best to address them.
 Until then remember to Wiki while you work and the rewards will come.

-You have read this article education wiki / school wiki / wikis in education with the title Dispelling 8 Common Myths for Educators Considering Launching a School Wiki.
-You can bookmark this page URL http://benncam.blogspot.com/2010/09/dispelling-8-common-myths-for-educators.html.
+with the title Dispelling 8 Common Myths for Educators Considering Launching a School Wiki.
+You can bookmark this page URL https://benncam.blogspot.com/2010/09/dispelling-8-common-myths-for-educators.html.
 Thanks!

 No comment for "Dispelling 8 Common Myths for Educators Considering Launching a School Wiki"